DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :scale: 40%
    :align: left

+On this screen you need to select:

+* Which version of the EX-CommandStation software you wish to load
+* How you wish to configure the software

 *Which version*

 Select which version of the |EX-CS| software to load onto your hardware.
-If you are unsure, or have been directed by the support team, select ``Latest Production``.
+If you are unsure, or unless you have been otherwise directed by the support team, we recommend you select ``Latest Production``.

 Options are: